rstudio/vetiver-r/cran-comments.md

 ## Release Summary

-This is the 8th CRAN release of vetiver.
-This release improves versioning for models and metrics.
+This is the 9th CRAN release of vetiver.
+This release adds support for GAMS and stacks, better serialization of models, an `augment()` method for a model endpoint, and other minor bug fixes and improvements.

 ## R CMD check results